yoheimuta/protolint/README.md

 - [Official Style Guide](https://developers.google.com/protocol-buffers/docs/style).
 This is enabled by default.
 - Formatting Style Guide.
 This is enabled by default.
   - Enforce a maximum line length.
 The length of a line is defined as the number of Unicode characters in the line.
+The default is 80 characters.
 You can configure the detail with `.protolint.yaml`.
   - Enforce a consistent indentation style.
 The --fix option on the command line can automatically fix some of the problems reported by this rule.
-The default style is 4 spaces.
+The default style is 2 spaces.
 You can configure the detail with `.protolint.yaml`.

 | ID                                | Purpose                                                                  |
 |-----------------------------------|--------------------------------------------------------------------------|